 Details of the intervention

-Researchers conducted a randomized evaluation to test the impact of a two-year comprehensive livelihoods program (“the Graduation approach”) on the lives of the ultra poor in Pakistan.
+Researchers conducted a randomized evaluation to test the impact of a two-year comprehensive livelihoods program (“the Graduation approach”) on the lives of the ultra-poor in Pakistan.
 The approach was first developed by the Bangladeshi NGO BRAC in 2002 and has since been replicated in several countries.
-From a sample of 1,299 households, researchers randomly assigned half to the treatment group, and half to the comparison group, which was not be eligible to receive the program.
+From a sample of 1,299 households, researchers randomly assigned half to the treatment group, and half to the comparison group, which was not eligible to receive the program.

 The Graduation program consisted of six complementary components, each designed to address specific constraints facing ultra-poor households.

 Productive asset transfer: One-time transfer of a productive asset valued at 15,000 Pakistan rupees (2014 PPP US$1043.33).
 More than half of the households picked goats as their asset, while 11 percent chose to open shops, and 10 percent picked hens.

 Technical skills training: Training on running a business and managing their chosen livelihood.
 For example, households who selected livestock were taught how to rear the livestock, including vaccinations, feed, and treatment of diseases.

 Consumption support: Monthly cash transfers of 1,000 Pakistan rupees (2014 PPP US$69.56) for the first year in the program.

 Health: Female health visitors provided basic health services including checkups, health and hygiene training, and medicine.
 More difficult and serious cases were referred to the nearest doctor.

 Savings account: Encouragement to save money at home, in boxes, or with Rotating Savings and Credit Associations (ROSCAs)

 Household visits: Weekly visits by local NGO staff for 24 months to provide accountability, coaching, and encouragement.
 In some cases, these visits were reduced to a bi-weekly or monthly basis.